vartikasingh/expertiza/README.md

 E15: Notification of more kinds of events

-https://trello.com/card/board/e15-notification-of-more-kinds-of-events/4e97910a88107fb718001fd1/4e979b5888107fb7180255b3
+Please refer to the checklist at the following Trello link about the modified files with respect to this feature: https://trello.com/card/board/e15-notification-of-more-kinds-of-events/4e97910a88107fb718001fd1/4e979b5888107fb7180255b3

 Notification should be sent for the following events:

 	--	When a new account is created, an email is sent to the id used to create the account